 How do I change the email address I use to access ZAPS?

-If you registered or purchased access to ZAPS and you used the wrong email address, click on the Need to change your email? link found on the Sign In window.
+If you registered or purchased access to ZAPS and you used the wrong email address, click on the Change Your Email button within the Gear Menu in the upper right corner.